diem/client-sdk-python/README.md

-# libra-client-sdk-python

-`libra-client-sdk-python` is the official Libra Client SDK for Python.
+# The official Libra Client SDK for Python.

 ## Modules Overview